be

 Side-flicking

+When the red overlaps the edge of your court it may be side-flicked.
 To side-flick pick up one of your shooters and hold it vertically between a finger and thumb at the side of the red.
 If necessary use a finger on your other hand to help you flick the held shooter and make it strike the red.
+Immediately afterwards the held shooter must be respotted on one of the four spots. |

-The Serve
+The

 All the animations on this site were made for PCs.
 Apologies.
 Unfortunately, I have lost all my .fla files so can't copy and adapt them for small screens.
 I will have to make more from scratch.